|

 How should we prepare for a session?

-of the source.
-This is artist's primary responsibility in the recording
+source.
+This is artist's primary responsibility in the recording process.

-process.
-Although we offer the use of a variety instruments and amplifiers,
+Although we offer the use of a variety instruments and amplifiers, it is

-their gear sounds as good as possible.
-Although it may not be a problem
+gear sounds as good as possible.
+Although it may not be a problem during

-during practice or live performances, any unwanted ground hum, noisy tubes,
+practice or live performances, any unwanted ground hum, noisy tubes, fret

 Although some engineers recommend new strings and drum heads prior to